SafeExamBrowser/seb-server/docs/exam_template.rst

 .. note::
     A Change in a template is not reflected within already existing exams that used that template on import.
+    But will effect all future exams that this template on import.

 Use Cases